February 8th. The official opening of the Dutch BMX MUSEUM located in a small town called MEGEN in Holland.

 TROPHY of NATIONS BMX RACE …….
 C A N C E L L E D !

 We are very sorry to say that the scheduled BMX Race for Old School BMX’ers is CANCELLED.
 Out of the 150 riders that registered to be present during the weekend, only 15 registered for this BMX Race at the F.C.C. de Vaart BMX Track in Dedemsvaart, 7 km from the park.
-On this fact one cannot organize an event.
+To less riders to organize an event.
 It seems that most O.S.
 BMX ‘ers just want to relax, meet old friends, talk about history and present times.
 Most of the O.S.
 BMX’ers that will be present, haven’t been on a bike for some years too.

 KIDS BMX CLINIC.

 Instead of one clinic, now we will organize two Kids BMX Clinics: On Saturday starting at 12.00 hours and on Sunday starting at 12.00 hours.
 Location will be the Parking-lot of the Camping site, located next to the tennis fields.
 It will be a Sport and Play time type of clinic for the un-experienced youngsters age 3 through 9.
 Since we have no BMX track, this clinic will be conducted on a brick road and grass.
 It’s nessesary that those kids who want to participate, report themselves (parents) through a form, the day before the Clinic.
 When the weather is bad, we all go to the restaurant called MOUNTAIN LODGE and watch a DVD of the in the ’80 s famous BMX Series run by TV station AVRO (50 minute show).